Updated December 2022

 (see the definitions for supervised practice and NMBA-approved programs of study).

-As a part of the application process, all applicants in categories one to three above will be required to provide mapping against the relevant NMBA standards for practice.
+As a part of the application process, all applicants in categories one to four above will be required to provide mapping against the relevant NMBA standards for practice.
 Templates for the mapping can be found on the Re-entry to practice page.

 If a person is seeking registration as both a nurse and a midwife, evidence is needed that supports recent practice within the person’s context/scope, knowledge and skills in each profession.
 Any common elements of practice should be determined using the respective standards for practice.
 See also the Fact sheet: Registration as a nurse and a midwife (dual registration).

-If the person is intending to return to practice in a non-clinical role, following assessment of their application, they may be required to complete continuing professional development, submit a professional development plan and/or complete a period of supervised practice within their scope of practice, demonstrating competence against the respective standards for practice.
+If a person is intending to return to practice in a non-clinical role, following assessment of their application, they may be required to complete continuing professional development, submit a professional development plan and/or complete a period of supervised practice within their scope of practice, demonstrating competence against the respective standards for practice.

 Once registered with the NMBA, a notation will be applied to the person’s registration stating: solely qualified in the area of mental health nursing/paediatric nursing/disability nursing.
 This notation will appear on the public register, which is accessible from the NMBA website.